macrolit/globaloe/README.md

 - **AES256 Encryption**

-  File extension notes are visible within Obsidian once the plugin is enabled and decrypted with the password.
+  Notes fully encrypted with AES-256-GCM.
+Using authenticated encryption, preventing tampering.
+Encrypted notes are visible within Obsidian once the plugin is enabled and decrypted with the password.

 - **Cloud environments**